colincoghill/oasisqe/docs/INSTALL.md

    Available from http://www.ubuntu.com/download

    If you have a newer version it should work fine, but hasn't specifically been tested yet, let us know!
-   32/64 bits doesn't matter.
-64bit is probably recommended for a server unless you're low on RAM, in which case 32 might be slightly more compact.
+   32/64 bits doesn't matter too much.
+64bit is recommended for a server unless you're low on RAM, in which case 32 might be slightly more compact.

    Don't install any extras unless you need them for something else.
 OpenSSH Server is a good idea for